 Neill Coleman is a leader in deploying philanthropy, partnerships, and persuasion to drive social change.
 As the Founder and Principal of Mission Magnified Consulting he has a track-record of creating strategies, building organizations, and inspiring people towards meaningful impact.
 He believes in, and has demonstrated, the power of cross-sector collaboration.
-Mission Magnified clients include The Rockefeller Foundation, The Oak Foundation, The Conrad N. Hilton Foundation, Slum Dwellers International, the Network of European Foundations and Trinity Church Wall Street.
+Mission Magnified clients include The Rockefeller Foundation, The Oak Foundation, The Conrad N. Hilton Foundation, Slum Dwellers International, the Network of European Foundations, GoVoteNYC and the Mother Cabrini Health Foundation.

 Neill served for five years as the Executive Director of Trinity Church Wall Street Philanthropies.
 Neill developed a strategic direction for an expansion of Trinity's grant-making from $10 million to $57 million a year focused on housing & homelessness and racial justice in New York City; and building leadership and financial capacity in the Anglican church globally.
 In 2021 Neill was named to the Crain's New York Notable in Nonprofits and Philanthropy list and the City & State Pride Power 100.